MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/configure-network-connections-windows-defender-antivirus.md

 This topic lists the connections that must be allowed, such as by using firewall rules, and provides instructions for validating your connection.
 This will help ensure you receive the best protection from our cloud-delivered protection services.

-See the Enterprise Mobility and Security blog post [Important changes to Microsoft Active Protection Services endpoint](https://blogs.technet.microsoft.com/enterprisemobility/2016/05/31/important-changes-to-microsoft-active-protection-service-maps-endpoint/) for some details about network connectivity.
+See the blog post [Important changes to Microsoft Active Protection Services endpoint](https://techcommunity.microsoft.com/t5/Configuration-Manager-Archive/Important-changes-to-Microsoft-Active-Protection-Service-MAPS/ba-p/274006) for some details about network connectivity.

 >[!TIP]
 >You can also visit the Microsoft Defender ATP demo website at [demo.wd.microsoft.com](https://demo.wd.microsoft.com?ocid=cx-wddocs-testground) to confirm the following features are working: